TUANANH0/PhoneManagement/README.md

-﻿# Welcome to my first Repository - MathUtil project This repository contains a simple Java application used for the de monstration of CI - Continuous Integratiion process, as a part of Introduction to Softwaew Engineerring course at FPT University, HCM Campus
+﻿# Welcome to my Repository - PhoneManagement project This repository contains a simple Java application used for the de monstration of CI - Continuous Integratiion process, as a part of Introduction to Softwaew Engineerring course at FPT University, HCM Campus
 ## You will find in this repo:

-* NetBeans Apache Ant project including JUnit Test.
+* NetBeans Apache Ant project including OPP.
 * .gitignore file for NetBeans project
 * README.md - this file itselt - using Markdown language